 What the data shows

 Canada’s trade is also highly concentrated in terms of products traded.
 Mining and oil and gas extraction dominate Canadian bilateral trade.
 Canada is one the largest mining nations in the world.
-Mineral exports account for around 23% of Canadian exports, while motor vehicles and parts related to motor vehicles, the second highest export, accounts for 14%.
+Mineral exports account for around 24% of Canadian exports, while motor vehicles and parts related to motor vehicles, the second highest export, accounts for 14%.

 Data is drawn from Industry Canada’s Trade Data Online database, and indicates trade in goods and products.
 The World Bank’s geographical and income classification system is used.
 For comparison with aid flows countries were also classified using the OECD-DAC system.